Clifton College: Cricket

-The Marshal

-The college employs a master called "The Marshal", whose sole job is to enforce discipline, attendance at classes and other school rules (such as dress code, drinking, smoking and hair length) along with the general maintenance of safety of the pupils at the college.
-Many public houses near the school had photos of the Marshal, who was permanently banned so as not to discourage the attendance of pupils who were regular patrons.
-The current Marshal is Christopher Hughes who took his position in the term starting September 2010.
-The previous Marshal was Major Paul Simcox MBE.
-By tradition, a Marshal's name is not added to the plaque listing the names of the school's Marshals until after his death.

 Religious community

 Clifton has chapel services and a focus on Christianity, but for 125 years there was also a Jewish boarding house (Polack's), complete with kosher dining facilities and synagogue for boys in the Upper School.
 This was the last of its kind in Europe.
 However, at the end of the 2004–05 school year, the Polack's trust (Polack's House Educational Trust) announced that Polack's House would be closed due to the low numbers of boys in the house (although many pupils were turned down subsequently).
 Polack's House Educational Trust (PHET) now offers scholarships to the school.

 The school chapel was the inspiration behind Newbolt's poem Clifton Chapel, which starts: